 2. Configure a Conversion Model

-In the Singular web app, go to SKAdNetwork > Model Configuration and select Add Conversion Model.
+In the Singular platform, go to SKAdNetwork > Model Configuration and select Add Conversion Model.
 Select a Singular conversion model for your app.
 Certain Facebook campaign types require specific conversion models.
 For more information, see What conversion models are supported with Facebook's campaign types?

 Important: Facebook requires that all measurable conversions occur within 24 hours of the install, regardless of the campaign type.
 Make sure to set your Singular conversion model measurement period to 1 day.